scibiome/boostdiff_inference/README.md

 ## General info
-The python package BoostDiff (Boosted Differential Trees) is a tree-based method for inferring differential networks from large-scale transcriptomics data by simultaneously comparing data from two biological contexts (e.g. disease vs. control conditions).
+BoostDiff is a tree-based method for inferring differential networks from large-scale transcriptomics data by simultaneously comparing data from two biological contexts (e.g. disease vs. control conditions).
 The network is inferred by building modified AdaBoost ensembles of differential trees.